-We agreed with the Audit Committee that we would report to them any audit differences in excess of €14,000, as well as differences below that threshold which, in our view, warranted reporting on qualitative grounds.
+We agreed with the Audit Committee that we would report to the Committee all audit differences in excess of \leq 14,000 (2022: \leq 14,000), as well as differences below that threshold that, in our view, warranted reporting on qualitative grounds.
 We also report to the Audit Committee on disclosure matters that we identified when assessing the overall presentation of the financial statements.